gmontana/BREST/README.md

 ## Training & Evaluation
 ## Results
 ### ROC-AUC and PPV vs. Recall
+Receiver Operating Characteristics and AUCs (on the left) show the performance of BREST and Mirai for risk prediction.
+PPVs vs. sensitivities (on the right) show the risk stratification of BREST and Mirai.

+The starting point is where the selected patients include 1\% false positives (controls) by ranking the patients according to their AI risk scores in descending order.
 ![AUCs and PPVs](Images/AUCs-and-PPVs.png)
 ### RiskModel Score-CAM
+Three-year prior mammograms (left and middle) and current cancer-diagnosed mammograms (right).
+The left column shows raw saliency maps.
+Blue bounding boxes indicate high-suspicion regions predicted by BREST; red bounding boxes denote the actual cancer lesions.
 ![RiskModel Score-CAM](Images/ScoreCAMs.png)
 ## Model Architecture
 ### Model Architecture